VLOOKUP Range Name

-Profit (B3 Cell) is arrived by using formula B1 – B2 if any newcomer comes they may not understand how profit arrives i.e. Sales – Cost =Profit.
+Profit (B3 cell) is determined using the formula B1 – B2.
+If any newcomer comes, they may not understand how profit arrives.
+Sales – Cost =Profit.

-- Instead of giving reference to the cell how about the idea of giving the formula like the below one.
+- Instead of giving preference to the cell, how about the idea of giving the formula like the below one.

-- To name the cells, first, select the cell B1 and give your name for this in this name box.
+- To name the cells, select cell B1 and give your name for this in this name box.

 - Similarly, do the same for the “Cost” cell as well.

-As you can see above we have names of cell address instead of cell address itself and we can notice the cell address by using the color of the names.
+As you can see above, we have names of cell addresses instead of the cell address itself.
+We can notice the cell address by using the color of the names.

-In the above example, Sales is in the color of Blue also cell B1 has the same color, similarly Cost color is red and so B2 cell.
+In the above example, Sales is in color Blue.
+Also, cell B1 has the same color.
+Similarly Cost color is red, and so is the B2 cell.

 How to Use Names in VLOOKUP?